Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Experiments

 \subsubsection{Cross-dataset evalutaion for Pedestrian Detection}

-For pedestrian detection, we compare the proposed CSP detector with the state-of-the-art anchor box based pedestrian detector (ALFNet \cite{Liu_2018_ECCV}).
+For pedestrian detection, we compare the proposed CSP detector with the state-of-the-art anchor-box based pedestrian detector (ALFNet \cite{Liu_2018_ECCV}).
 Both of the two detectors are trained on the CityPersons \cite{zhang2017citypersons} training subset and then are directly tested on the Caltech \cite{dollar2012pedestrian} test subset.
 For ALFNet \cite{Liu_2018_ECCV}, we use the source code and models provided by the authors\footnote{https://github.com/liuwei16/ALFNet}.
-Results shown in Table \ref{table:1} are based on the reasonable setting, and the evaluation metric is Miss Rate (MR).
-It can be seen that the gap between the two detectors on the source dataset (CityPersons) is merely 1\%, but the gap on the target dataset (Caltech) increases to 5.9\%, which gives the evidence that the proposed CSP detector generalizes better to another dataset than the anchor box based competitor, i.e. ALFNet \cite{Liu_2018_ECCV}.
+Results shown in Table \ref{table:1} are based on the reasonable setting, and the evaluation metric is log average Miss Rate (MR).
+It can be seen that the gap between the two detectors on the source dataset (CityPersons) is merely 1\%, but the gap on the target dataset (Caltech) increases to 5.9\%, which gives the evidence that the proposed CSP detector generalizes better to another dataset than the anchor-box based competitor, i.e. ALFNet \cite{Liu_2018_ECCV}.